There are many levels at which you can become a racehorse owner and it’s not always as expensive as you might think. The main options are:

 At only £35 per month or £400 annually, it is a great way to get involved for very little outlay.
 You are welcome to come to Adlestrop Stables and watch the Club horse on the gallops whenever you like.
 When the horse races, you will be allocated an entrance badge so you can go along and support him, watch him being saddled and join Richard and the jockey in the paddock before the race.

-The added bonus of The Adlestrop Club is that membership also includes a monthly social event of a variety of different experiences.
+The added bonus of The Adlestrop Club is that membership also includes regular, varied social events.
 For more details on the Club, please click here.